 Weak topic practice:

 A candidate must clearly know his/her strong and weak areas.
 Weaker topics need to be practiced more.
 Not only practicing question will improve your weaker areas, but also learning a few tricks on how to solve those weak questions can make you good on those topics.

 Thorough in the syllabus:

 It is very difficult to cover all the topics with much ease.
-Try to cover as much topic you can cover easily and thoroughness and revise it.
+Try to cover as many topics you can cover easily and thoroughness and revise it.
 Do not leave those topics which are more frequent in previous SNAP tests.